Salesforce

 Connection connection = DriverManager.getConnection("jdbc:kingswaysoft:url=https://login.salesforce.com/services/Soap/u/58.0;serviceEndpoint=SOAP;", connectionProps);

-ResultSet resultSet = connection.getMetaData().getPrimaryKeys(null, null, "Contact");
+ResultSet resultSet = connection.getMetaData().getPrimaryKeys(null, null, "Account");

 LOGGER.info(resultSet.toString());